mitschabaude/watever/README.md

 - watch mode for the CLI
 - enable post-MVP syntax that's still missing from @webassemblyjs
 - merge together start sections from imported modules
+- think about this: if we would go all in on `externref` and do lowering inside functions, we could avoid the need for implicitly exported memory and offer true compatibility with the wider wasm world
 <!-- - deno integration: enable importing `.wat` from URL? -->

 <!-- FAQ material: -->